LordDeimos/Node-Archive-Manager/README.md

 A Node.js plugin to manipulate archive files using C++

 ## Installation
-This currently is only for linux, as Windows has issues with libarchive which I am trying to resolve.
+This now supports windows, however only for 32-bit.
+I'm going to keep going whith it and hopefully get a 64-bit version soon.

 As per usual, use your node package manager of choice to install this in your project:
 ```sh